trendecon/trendecon/README.md

 The [introductory
 vignette](https://trendecon.github.io/trendecon/articles/intro.html)
-gives describes the basic use of the package.
+describes the basic use of the package.

 To create and update long daily series from Google Trends, see the [vignette on daily